 The symptoms of canine hay fever

-Dogs experience hay fever in a relatively similar way to how most people do, and symptoms can range widely in terms of severity.
+Dogs experience hay fever in a relatively similar way to how most people do, and symptoms can range widely in severity.

 Below is a list of the most common signs and symptoms of canine hay fever to keep your eyes peeled for in your pet this summer: